chartjs/Chart.js/docs/docs/getting-started/v3-migration.md

 }
 ```

-Also, the time scale option `distribution: 'series'` was removed and a new scale type `timeseries` was introduced in its place.
+* The time scale option `distribution: 'series'` was removed and a new scale type `timeseries` was introduced in its place
+* In the time scale, `autoSkip` is now enabled by default for consistency with the other scales

 #### Animations